-The Bible contains very few characters whose faults did not bear mentioning.
+The Bible contains very few characters whose faults do not bear mentioning.
 Enoch, Esther, Daniel, John the Baptist, and John the Apostle come to mind.

 Spoiler alert…Jesus lived a perfect life.
 He is certainly heroic.
 He is God.
 Though saying that Jesus was the only hero in the Bible would be true, it would also be cheating.
 That will not be the topic this week.

-There are also some big names in the Bible who were not such squeaky-clean examples:
+Some big names in the Bible were not such squeaky-clean examples:

 Abraham (the artist formerly known as Abram) didn’t seem to mind throwing his wife in front of an oncoming caravan to save himself (Genesis 12:13, 20:2).
 Even though God told Abraham that he and his wife Sarai would have many children, Abraham decided to give it a go with Sarai’s maid, Hagar.

-But God blessed Abraham through Sarah (God changed her name too) and he fathered the Jewish nation.
+But God blessed Abraham through Sarah (God changed her name too), and he fathered the Jewish nation.
 It would seem that God’s giving Sarah her first child at the age of 90 made a believer out of Abraham.
-When God later asked Abraham to sacrifice this son, Abraham’s faith in what God had already told him allowed Abraham to faithfully follow God’s orders, and his son was spared.
+When God later asked Abraham to sacrifice this son, Abraham’s faith in what God had already told him allowed Abraham to follow God’s orders faithfully, and his son was spared.
 Abraham later got a star on the walk of faith in the eleventh chapter of Hebrews.

 Moses murdered an Egyptian who was in the middle of beating a Hebrew slave (Exodus 2:12).
 This drove him into hiding for 40 years before he met God at the burning bush.
 Even after he was in God’s employ leading the Jews to the Promised Land, he had anger management issues that kept him from ever seeing their new country.